alphagov/re-team-manual/source/documentation/automate-on-call-interruptible.md

 escalation.

 [Concourse](https://cd.gds-reliability.engineering/teams/verify/pipelines/deploy-verify-hub)
-deploys the Hub to ECS (one cluster per application) on EC2 (i.e. not ECS on Fargate).
+deploys the Hub to ECS (one cluster per application) on Fargate (i.e. not ECS on EC2).
 Reliability engineering only offer out-of-hours support for the production services.
 Some useful links:

 * [verify-infrastructure